There are no fans at the U.S. Open. Unless you count the players in the suites.

 “I had my father-in-law there.
 He was up in the suite watching me,” Murray said after his first-round win.
 “I had my brother there with his coach watching.
 There was a few of the British players that came out to watch and support, as well.
 Although the atmosphere was very flat overall, at the end of the match and as I was starting to turn it around, I could at least look up and see some faces in different points of the court to give me a little bit of encouragement, which definitely, definitely helped.”

-But Murray also admitted there is some added pressure with other players looking on.
-Asked if there was anyone he wouldn’t want watching a match of his, the Scotsman laughed and recalled a time when Roger Federer watched him face another Swiss player, Stan Wawrinka, at the Olympics.
+But Murray also admitted there is added pressure with other players looking on.
+Asked whether there was anyone he wouldn’t want watching a match of his, he laughed and recalled a time when Roger Federer watched him face Stan Wawrinka, another Swiss player, at the Olympics.

-“It was just a bit weird looking up and seeing him sitting in the player’s box when usually you look up and see kind of coaches and family and whatnot.
+“It was just a bit weird looking up and seeing him sitting in the players’ box when usually you look up and see kind of coaches and family and whatnot.
 He was there in his Swiss track suit and stuff,” Murray said.
-“I don’t know, he’s obviously one of the best players of all time, and he was, yeah, just sitting in the box.
+“I don’t know.
+He’s obviously one of the best players of all time, and he was, yeah, just sitting in the box.
 I played well in that match, so I don’t want to say he put me off.

-“I mean, there's not anyone I wouldn't want to watch me, but definitely, you feel certain player's presence more than others."
+“I mean, there’s not anyone I wouldn’t want to watch me, but definitely you feel certain player’s presence more than others.”

-For others, having access to the suites is a simple joy because it unlocked a previously unexplored — an undeniably swanky — area of the National Tennis Center.
+For others, having access to the suites is a simple joy because it unlocked a previously unexplored — an undeniably swanky — area of the tennis center.

-But being in a suite is a whole new level.
+Being in a suite is a whole new level.

 “No, never.
 In that suite?
 I couldn’t afford it,” Tsitsipas said with a laugh when asked if he’d ever been in one before. “ … I have plenty of clothes in the suite and all of my belongings and stuff.
 I wish they had a picture of me, but they only have pictures of Serena, Rafa and Roger.
 I’ll have to wait for that.”